verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] I am a human with a gmail account and a dream.
 Half of my life is just opening apps and forgetting why I unlocked my phone.
 One life is plenty.
 - [ ] Once you master them, all the secrets of the rock and roll universe will be revealed
 - [ ] You had the misfortune to be in the lesson that he is learning.
+- [ ] She's like the Internet with breasts.
+Wait a minute.
+Internet has breasts.